hyperhq/hyperd/README.md

     > ./configure
     > make

-Then you can get the binaries `hyperd` daemon and `hyper` cmdline tool.
+Then you can get the binaries `hyperd` daemon and `hyperctl` cmdline tool.

 You may also need the kernel and initrd from [HyperStart](https://github.com/hyperhq/hyperstart) to run your own hyper.